xipki/xipki/commands.md

 =====

 For the usage of CLI commands, just use the option `--help`.
-Most XiPKI commands can auto-completing the options and arguments by the `TAB` key.
+Most XiPKI commands can auto-complete the options and arguments by the `TAB` key.

 Basic Commands
 --